-Service Language Description server python The center of the Peek Platform, ideal for central logic. storage python This refers to support for persisting and retrieving database data. client python The client service handles requests from 'desktop' and 'mobile'. agent python The agent is a satellite service, integrating with external systems. worker python The worker service provides parallel processing for computational intensive tasks admin typescript A web based admin interface for the peek platform mobile typescript The user interface for mobile devices. desktop typescript The user interface for desktops
+Service Language Description server python The center of the Peek Platform, ideal for central logic. storage python This refers to support for persisting and retrieving database data. client python The client service handles requests from 'desktop' and 'mobile'. agent python The agent is a satellite service, integrating with external systems. worker python The worker service provides parallel processing for computational intensive ta admin typescript A web based admin interface for the peek platform mobile typescript The user interface for mobile devices. desktop typescript The user interface for desktops The user interface for desktops